futurewei-cloud/DeviceCertification/EdgeCloudV1DevManual.md

     -   Update expected device state for target device, and expect the linked device takes action (PUT)

-2)  Autonomous on Edge node
+2)  Autonomous on edge node

     -   Cover the sensor with finger, the LED is light up.
 The local LDRS states are updated by deviceDriverCover and ControlMotorApp